 Asceticism is not a necessary ingredient.
 Instead of staying in bunk beds in pilgrim hostels we repose in hotels, ranging from workaday to some of Spain’s finest.
 Instead of carrying huge packs with all our necessities, we carry only our own day sacks while the luggage moves by road.
-Our coach intersects with walkers every two or three hours, allowing respite to anyone who needs to ride.
 We eat well, often picnicking in deep country, and try some of the fine wines grown along the route.
 But as with all pilgrimages this is a linear walk, involving a new hotel each night except on two rest days.

 We are like pilgrims, rather than tourists, visiting monuments along the route and what time and tiredness allow at the end of the day’s walking.
 There will be interpretative commentary by the lecturer and an introduction to the major buildings.
 But the experience of walking the camino is what is essentially on offer, along a route which has for centuries compelled the imagination.

 Biarritz to Roncesvalles.
 Leave from Biarritz Airport following the arrival of the flight from London Gatwick (Easyjet, currently 4.00pm) (flights are not included – see ‘Practicalities’).
 Drive to Roncesvalles for the night.